Product Photo Lighting Guide: Natural vs Artificial for E-Commerce

 Ideal Conditions for Product Photography:

-• Thin, high clouds (cirrus) — Create natural diffusion without blocking too much light, perfect for all-day shooting
+• Thin, high clouds (cirrus) — Create natural diffusion without blocking too much light, perfect for all-day shooting sessions with consistent results

 • Partly cloudy with large cloud gaps — Allows consistent lighting windows of 15-30 minutes, ideal for batch shooting similar products